-GWS provide promising approach for а interoperability in distributed heterogeneous geospatial data and application[7].
-For achieving the interoperability between geospatial data and application, GWS compliant with the Standards which is developed by Open Geospatial Consortium (OGC).
+GWS provide а promising approach for interoperability distributed heterogeneous in geospatial data and application [7].
+For achieving the between geospatial interoperability data and application, GWS compliant with the Standards which is developed by Open Geospatial Consortium (OGC).

 B. OGC SERVICES STANDARDS